Marcia K. Johnson: Research

-Members of her Memory and Cognition Lab (MEMlab) and their collaborators also worked to integrate behavioral methods with functional magnetic resonance imaging and studies of age-related changes in cognition to clarify the relation between brain function and processes represented in, and hypotheses suggested by, the SMF and MEM.

-For example, neuroimaging studies have contributed to understanding the role of frontal cortex in source monitoring, executive function, and self-related processing.
+Members of her Memory and Cognition Lab (MEMlab) and their collaborators also worked to integrate behavioral methods with functional magnetic resonance imaging and studies of age-related changes in cognition to clarify the relation between brain function and component processes represented in, and hypotheses suggested by, the SMF and MEM.
+For example, neuroimaging studies showed differences in the similarity between activity in different brain regions during perceiving and imagining, and contributed to understanding the role of various areas of frontal cortex in source monitoring, executive function, and self-related processing.

 Studies have also shown that proposed processes in the SMF and MEM models are susceptible to emotional influences and age-related changes.
 These ideas and findings have influenced studies and/or analyses of cognition in diverse domains including eyewitness testimony, therapy practice, healthy aging, and clinically significant disruptions of cognition (e.g., involving hallucinations, confabulation, or delusions).

 Beyond individual cognition, Johnson expanded the scope of reality monitoring to include social and cultural cognition.

 She proposed that societal institutions like the press and the courts function analogously to the brain's frontal lobes, regulating collective memory, knowledge, and beliefs through intra- and inter-institutional reality monitoring.
 She raised questions about how deficits in social/cultural reality monitoring could devolve into social pathologies, underscoring the broader significance of cognitive science in understanding both individual and societal functioning.